top of page

 Next Performance:

 Ian earned a Masters Degree in Vocal Performance from the UCLA Herb Alpert School of Music and a Bachelor degree in Music and Economics cum Laude at St. Olaf College, He has studied voice with Michael Dean of UCLA, Emery Stephens, Robert C. Smith and Wilfred Williams of St. Olaf College, and Michael Meraw of the New England Conservatory.
-He is also an award-winning composer with Music Teachers National Association and an active researcher in the fields of Economics and Medical Informatics.
+He is also an award-winning composer with Music Teachers National Association and has done research in the fields of Economics and Medical Informatics.
+In his free time, Ian works with arts organizations to clean their data and optimize their information ecosystems.
+He has also worked with Long Beach Opera on a number of data-driven initiatives to make Opera more accessible to the public.
 Ian hails from Portland, Oregon, and enjoys hiking and backpacking around the Pacific Northwest.
 He is also a lifelong Tolkien fan, having read The Hobbit at least 30 times, and he can frequently be found carrying a “pocket version” of the Lord of the Rings.
-He’s particularly fond of the creation myth in The Silmarillion, detailing the creation of the world as though it were a composition of a new piece of music, with every being adding its own melody to the collective song.
-If that’s not an apt description of the world, he’s not sure what is.

 bottom of page